Why Work Here?

 About CTMC

-Our state-of-the-art, 60,000 sq. ft. facility in the Texas Medical Center is staffed by an integrated team of over 80 industry veterans and scientists who are passionate about bringing life-saving cures to patients.
-Our unique joint venture structure, with two highly established partners, provides us with the financial stability and long-term horizon to achieve our mission.
+Our growing, state-of-the-art, 60,000 sq. ft. industrial facility in the Texas Medical Center is staffed by an integrated team of 94+ industry veterans and academic scientists who are passionate about bringing life-saving cures to patients.
+Our unique joint venture structure, with two highly established partners, provides us with the financial stability and long-term horizon to achieve our organizational goals.

-At CTMC, we value our employees and offer a variety of development opportunities within our organization.
-We foster a team-first culture and a balanced work-life environment to ensure our staff is energized and engaged in our mission.
+At CTMC, we value our employees and offer a variety of development opportunities within our novel corporate structure to inspire professional growth and satisfaction.
+We foster a team-first culture and a balanced work-life environment to ensure our staff is energized and engaged in our mission to accelerate cell therapies from bench to bedside for patients who need them.
 If you share our passion for advancing the frontiers of medical science with innovative therapeutics and want to join a highly dedicated team committed to delivering novel cures to patients, we invite you to submit your application.
 We look forward to hearing from you and exploring how your skills and expertise can help us achieve our mission.

 Responsibilities